Zakkkk/mana/readme.md

 To test this new layout out, load up a corpus and then run `view [layoutname]`

 ## Corpora
 To see all available corpora run the command `corpora`.
 You can select a corpus with the command `corpus [corpusname]`.
-If you want to use your own corpus, paste a file into `/corpus` and then run the command `parse filename.txt`.
+If you want to use your own corpus, upload a file into `/corpus` and then run the command `parse filename.txt corpusname`, you can then load that corpus with the command `corpus [mycorpusname]`.